neurodebian/neurodebian/sphinx/booth_sfn2010.rst

 A number of visitors were involved in free software development -- at various levels.
-We talked to a Debian ftpmaster, a Gentoo developer, various developers of neuroscience-related software that is already packaged for Debian and many more whose work still needs to be packaged.
-This included representatives of companies looking for support to get their open-source products into Debian.
+We talked to a Debian ftpmaster, a Gentoo developer, various developers of neuroscience-related software that is already integrated in Debian and many more whose work still needs to be packaged.
+We got visited by representatives of companies looking for support to get their open-source products into Debian.
 The vast majority, however, were scientists looking for a better research platform for their labs.
 That included the struggling Phd-student, as well as